-This tutorial guides you on how to create a BPEL process and to assign a value in the request to the response using the WSO2 Enterprise Integrator (WSO2 EI) Tooling.
+This tutorial guides you on how to create a BPEL process and to assign a value in the request to the response using WSO2 Integration Studio.
 It walks you through the steps to demonstrate how you can assign the input string of the request message to the result string of the response message.

 Before you begin,